Child Safe Shutters: The Complete Perth Family Guide

 - Inside mount

-- Shutter frame fitted within the window reveal for a clean, built-in look.
+- Shutter frame sits within the window recess for a flush, built-in appearance.

 - Outside mount

-- Shutter frame fixed to the wall or architrave, useful for uneven openings.
+- Shutter frame attaches to the wall or trim outside the reveal—useful for out-of-square windows.